 Those with dark circles or “bags” under the eyes are typically not good candidates, as this is a result of hyperpigmentation to the area.
 Tear trough filler is best for people who have minor fat pads or hollowing.
 Minor fat pads or hollowing is a result of our genetics.
 It can be found in both young and older individuals and may also develop or deepen with time, as collagen and elastin begin to break down, resulting in the skin sagging.
 In these cases, restoration usually involves the surrounding area as well.

 What to consider…

 While it’s easy to understand why this type of procedure has increased in popularity (we’re looking at your Katy Perry!), it is important to remember that it is also one of the riskier places to inject on the face due to its proximity to the eyes.
 Not to mention, the area around the eye is one of the hardest to achieve a natural result because the filler is injected above the bone, but below the muscle, while steering clear of any vessels.

-It is important to remember that Tear trough filler will not erase the hollow appearance, but will improve it.
+It is important to remember that tear trough filler will not erase the hollow appearance entirely, but will improve it.

 choosing your practitioner

 DO YOUR RESEARCH and prioritize quality and safety!